 The Group already applies a provisioning methodology to its trade and other receivables, similar to the requirements of the simplified expected credit losses model in AASB 9.
-Whilst the ECL model requires an estimate of forward-looking credit losses, the Group has assessed that its impact is not material.
+Whilst the expected credit losses model requires an estimate of forward-looking credit losses, the Group has assessed that its impact is not material.